 The thing about the healthcare system is that everyone knows it’s broken, but people are hesitant to get involved because it’s such a big problem with so many strings attached.
 As a healthcare attorney, I was motivated by the challenges involved.

 Q2.
 What sets Dose apart from the competition?

 Our biggest competition at the moment comes from your traditional urgent care and walk-in clinics.
 There are really so many things that set us apart from these guys, but three things top the list.
 The first is convenience – basically not having to interrupt your day to spend hours in the waiting room.
-Second is quality.
-From top of the line providers to impeccable customer service, we are 100% focused on pleasing the patient.
+The second is quality.
+From top-of-the-line providers to impeccable customer service, we are 100% focused on pleasing the patient.
 Lastly is transparency.
 Too many patients avoid getting necessary medical care because they fear the potential cost.
 Our prices are always listed online, and patients always know the cost of their care upfront.
 You won’t be receiving any bills in the mail from Dose.